AI Navigator: How to Implement AI model (RA8)

 Overview

-This page briefly explains how to implement AI models converted using RUHMI and its inference process in your AI Application.
+This page briefly explains how to implement AI models converted using RUHMI Framework AI Compiler for MCU (hereafter, ruhmi) through Conversion Tool and how to run inference in your AI application.

 1. Copy RUHMI output files into the src directory